itkinside/ufs/docs/INSTALL.rst

 Dependencies for production use
 -------------------------------

-- Django (>= 1.2)
-- reportlab -- for PDF reports
+See the ``requirements.txt`` file for all Python dependencies, in addition, you may need:

 - gettext -- for translations
-- A database supported by Django, e.g. PostgreSQL, including Python adapter, e.g. python-psycopg2
+- A database supported by Django, e.g. PostgreSQL
+- A Python database adapter, e.g. python-psycopg2

 Additional dependencies for development
 ---------------------------------------

-- coverage -- for checking test coverage
-- django-debug-toolbar
+See the ``requirements.txt`` file.

 How to install